 - Always know what the balance is in your account instead of losing track of what you spend.

-Follow these tips and come up with your own money-saving goals.
-Do this, and slowly and surely you’ll achieve greatness.
-Even better, you’ll have enough saved up for an emergency.
+Follow these tips and develop your own money-saving goals.
+Do this, and slowly and surely, you'll achieve greatness.
+Even better, you'll have enough saved up for an emergency.

 3. Abusing credit cards